McAllister-NOAA/REVAMP/README.md

 ```

 #### Sample Metadata File (`-s`)
 This important file links a sample to its metadata.
 At a minimum, users must provide `Sample` designations, with `lat` and `long` recommended. `Sample` should be the first column; however, the order of other columns does not matter.
 Sample order (i.e. row order) is used for organizing figures.
 In addition to the controlled vocabulary (below), a user can provide an unlimited number of groupings (applied to visualizations, including NMDS/PCoA encircling) using the column headers from `group1` to `group#`.
 Any columns that do not match the controlled vocabulary or `group#` are assigned to metadata and can be discrete or continuous variables (e.g. chemical/physical measurements, other observations).
 Any missing data should be filled in as "NA".
-Note that while phyloseq can handle missing data, vegan does not calculate evironmental fitting with missing data.
+Note that while phyloseq can handle missing data, vegan does not calculate environmental fitting with missing data.
 We recommend that the pipeline is run first with all samples/data columns, followed up with a run to test environmental fitting with the samples with missing metadata and/or metadata columns with missing data removed.

 Controlled vocabulary:
 * `Sample` = Sample name identical to the "X" in `X_R1.fastq.gz` and `X_R2.fastq.gz` as found in the reads directory (`-r`).
-All sample names have "MP_" appended to the front and have non-alphanumeric characters converted to underscores to avoid programatic errors (e.g. R does not accept row/column headers that start with numbers).
+All sample names have "MP_" appended to the front and have non-alphanumeric characters converted to underscores to avoid programmatic errors (e.g. R does not accept row/column headers that start with numbers).
 * `lat` = latitude decimal degrees
 * `long` = longitude decimal degrees
 * `replicates` = String designating replicate samples.
 Replicate samples are treated both independently and as an averaged aggregate for some figures.
 Additional replicate-specific figures and tables are created, in particular for occupancy modelling outside the pipeline.